53. Moral Sense

 Paul Tillich (20c German-American theologian)

-Moral sense refers to our innate propensity to evaluate actions in terms of right and wrong, but should not be confused with moral norms and principles.
-Although moral sense often coincides with socially accepted morality, these two differ and may even conflict; the former is an inner incentive, the latter comes, as it were, from the outside.
-As one psychologist puts it, ‘moral sense… is not a law or a definition but… the internal directive that establishes meaning and value’(1).
-Both bio-neurology and psychology provide support for its existence.(2) Experiments with infants and even some animals indicate that we are born with moral sense.
+Moral sense refers to our innate propensity to evaluate actions in terms of right and wrong, and should not be confused with social moral norms.
+Although moral sense often coincides with public morality, these two differ and may even conflict; the former is an inner incentive, the latter comes, as it were, from the outside.
+As one psychologist puts it, ‘moral sense… is not a law or a definition but… the internal directive that establishes meaning and value’[i].
+Both bio-neurology and psychology provide support for its existence.[ii]
+Experiments with infants and even some animals indicate that we are born with moral sense in its rudimentary form.
 A sense of fairness and justice, as well as regret and guilt, can occur spontaneously in children (unlike shame, which is by and large socially induced).
-In this area we will focus on why moral sense matters, as well as on how to develop and manage it.
+In this area, we will explore why moral sense matters, as well as how to develop and manage it.

 Why listening to moral sense matters